a2975667/QSurvey/server/README.md

 ## Data Model Deprecations

-- `Surveys.responses` (array) is considered legacy and is not used for results or analytics.
-Do not rely on it in new code.
-The canonical path for results is via `SurveyResponses` (filtered by `surveyId` and `status`) joined to `QuestionResponses` by `questionResponses` IDs.
+- `Surveys.responses` (array) has been removed; results and analytics use `SurveyResponses` (filtered by `surveyId` and `status`) joined to `QuestionResponses` by `questionResponses` IDs.
+- QV/approval responses are filtered to the question's optionIds at write-time, and results aggregations also match on the allowed option set to prevent foreign optionIds from showing up in totals or raw rows.

 ## License